GO! for a Cause – The Official Charity Program of GO! St. Louis

 Gateway to Hope

-Gateway to Hope provides comprehensive care at no cost to uninsured and underinsured individuals with or at a high risk of breast cancer through its partners’ donated services.
-Gateway to Hope throws lifelines to those who have heard the four dreaded words, “You have breast cancer” and have nowhere to turn to for the treatment they need to survive and/or need financial assistance with the necessities of life.
-Since our inception in 2005, Gateway to Hope has arranged care and treatment for more than 400 breast cancer patients and referred more than 1,000 individuals to agencies and organizations for assistance.
+Gateway to Hope is a breast cancer lifeline connecting uninsured and underinsured breast cancer patients to medical, emotional and financial care.
+Since our inception in 2005, Gateway to Hope has arranged care and treatment for more than 450 local breast cancer patients in need and referred more than 1,000 individuals to agencies and organizations for assistance.

 Learn more: gthstl.org/